hydronics2/samd21_QFP_reference_PCB/README.md

 # samd21_QFP_reference_PCB

 This is a reference design for a SAMD21 for easy SWD programming and testing.
 This layout should work with any SAMD21 QFP package.
-That includes the following:
+The QFP package is pretty easy to solder and gives you about the same amount of pins as the original Aruduino 328P.
+The following SAMD21 packages are QFP:
 - SAMD21E15 32kB of Flash
 - SAMD21E16 64kB of flash
 - SAMD21E17 128kB of flash